OreoByte/youtube-dl-bash/README.md

 -f | File with a list of multiple youtube URL to all download.
 With each URL on its own new line.
--y | Manually set the tool path to (yt-dlp) from (github) if the original path is broken -n | Normalize the audio of all the .mp3 files from a desired directory -c | Use the URL saved to the secondary Ctrl-C/Ctrl-v Clipboard.
+-y | Manually set the tool path to (yt-dlp) from (github) if the original path is broken -n | Normalize the audio of all the .mp3 files from a desired directory -b | Leverage browser session cookie to download video/audio you have subbed to.
+Like from Twitch. {firefox, chrome, chromium, or whatever you are signed into}
+-c | Use the URL saved to the secondary Ctrl-C/Ctrl-v Clipboard.
 Instead of having put the link in the command with xclip.

 Examples: